alexscjun/quantcast_scjun/README.md

 ./most_active_cookie_test [path] [flag] [date]
 ```

+Notes:
-Note: the test files are in a subfolder, so update path appropriately.
+The test files are in a subfolder, so update path appropriately.
+The build jar has also been conveniently exported to app.jar for convenience.
+The bash script targets app.jar.
+Updated build jars can be found in target.
+To view test output, open this project in an IDE and run an individual test class as a JUnit test.